jandamm/instant-repl.zsh/README.md

 Changes backward-kill-line (bash `^u`) to kill the line except the REPL.
 If only the REPL exists it clears the line.
 Configurable with `INSTANT_REPL_TOGGLE_KILL_LINE`.

+This can be used as a drop in replacement for backward-kill-line.

 #### repl-kill-whole-line
 Changes kill-whole-line (bash `^u`) to kill the line except the REPL.
 If only the REPL exists it clears the line.
 Configurable with `INSTANT_REPL_TOGGLE_KILL_LINE`.

+This can be used as a drop in replacement for kill-whole-line.

 ### Variables
 #### INSTANT_REPL_NO_AUTOFIX